 Extreme weather events such as high rainfall and heatwaves can significantly impact the integrity of the highway network and drainage systems.
 Planning for resilience is important to maintain our needs.
-We will work with our partners at TfGM and suppliers to frame an asset management strategy that is appropriate to the resilience challenge and carbon reduction throughout the development process.
+We will work with our partners at Transport for Greater Manchester and suppliers to frame an asset management strategy that is appropriate to the resilience challenge and carbon reduction throughout the development process.